Skip to main content

 The complaint concerns DuPont’s failure to warn consumers about the dangers of PFOA exposure.
 DuPont maintains that Teflon does not contain PFOA and that Teflon-coated cookware is safe when used correctly.
 This is neither a personal injury case nor have any Americans reported injuries due to PFOA.

 Consumers love Teflon for its non-stick properties and ability to operate at high heat.
 Unfortunately, there have been claims that PFOA causes cancer.
 For example, Ohio and West Virginia residents argued that a local DuPont factory released PFOA into the environment.
-They claimed it entered the water supply, causing increased rates of cancer in the exposed population.
+They claimed it entered the water supply, causing increased rates of cancer and thyroid disease in the exposed population.

 The American Cancer Society has said there is no proof that Teflon or PFOA cause cancer.
 Still, some researchers argue that high levels of exposure to Teflon can cause the following conditions: